milofultz/milofultz.github.io/_posts/2020-05-22-keyboard-remapping.md

 {"HIDKeyboardModifierMappingSrc":0x700000049, "HIDKeyboardModifierMappingDst":0x7000000e6}]}'
 ```
 This made it work for me, and I don’t fully understand, but it is interesting to note.
 There are a lot of interesting controls in the USB HID image table, so I wonder if I would need any of these strange controls in the future.
 At least I’ll know how to map them ... maybe?

+- _20201001: Used to make caps lock key the escape key for use with Vim_